shoumil-dev/Timetable-Management-App/README.md

 Share plans for future development, upcoming features, improvements, or known limitations to be addressed in future releases.

 For future releases, our roadmap suggests implementing the following features:
-- Dark mode 🌙
 - Profile pictures for users 📸
 - Sounds when interacting with elements 🔊

-Our limitations at the moment are:
-- The application cannot show the classroom for the allocated timeslot
-- Our application does not account for clashes, both slots are shown allocated together

 ### Licensing 📄
 The Timetable Management App is distributed under the MIT license.
 Refer to the LICENSE file for details.